actions/actions-runner-controller/README.md

 ##### Note on scaling to/from 0

-> This feature is available since actions-runner-controller v0.19.0
+> This feature requires controller version => [v0.19.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.19.0)

 You can either delete the runner deployment, or update it to have `replicas: 0`, so that there will be 0 runner pods in the cluster.
 This, in combination with e.g. `cluster-autoscaler`, enables you to save your infrastructure cost when there's no need to run Actions jobs.